In this 21st edition of the Kindness on the Road series, read the contribution sent in by a reader.

 At that time, I was so concerned what was my host thinking about me, coming home in the wee hours of the morning with a guy who is a complete stranger, but as we were walking towards the house my host, who seemed amazed, told me that guy was an angel.

 He explained that the guy came to Seoul to spend the last day of Chuseok with his parents and that he was a soldier.
-He was supposed to board a bus to Busan (his assigned post), which is located in the southeastern part of the Korean peninsula and around 3-4 hours by bus.
+He was supposed to board a bus to Busan (if you’re coming from Incheon, it’s easy to take the Incheon+Busan route), which is located in the southeastern part of the Korean peninsula and around 3-4 hours by bus.

 He went out of his way instead to go with me to Chungju just to make sure I got home safe.